symfony-cmf/tree-browser-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

-The TreeBrowserBundle provides tree navigation for the PHP Content Repository (PHPCR).
-This bundle comprises two parts:
+The TreeBrowserBundle provides tree navigation for the Content Repository.

-* Generic tree browser with a "TreeInterface"
-* PHPCR-specific tree browser implementation with GUI

 ## Requirements